-The dissertation committee will include the following characteristics: (a) the committee will consist of at least three SED graduate faculty members; (b) the committee chair and a majority of the committee must be full members of the SED graduate faculty; (c) additional committee members may be faculty members from SED or other departments, colleges, or institutions (e.g., a methodologist from the Department of Educational Administration and Foundations or a content specialist from a related field) at the department's discretion.
+The dissertation committee will include the following characteristics: (a) the committee will consist of at least three ISU graduate faculty members, including at least two SED graduate faculty members; (b) the committee chair and a majority of the committee must be full members of the SED graduate faculty; (c) additional committee members may be faculty members from SED or other departments, colleges, or institutions (e.g., a methodologist from the Department of Educational Administration and Foundations or a content specialist from a related field) at the committee chair's discretion.
 Proposed committee members who are not members of the Illinois State University graduate faculty must be approved by the University's Director of Graduate Studies.
 All committee members must have terminal degrees.
 Dissertation committee members will collectively provide the expertise essential to support the doctoral candidate's dissertation investigation.